-If fuch a humane scheme as this were adopted, St. Helena would be inferior to no place in the world for refreshments.
-Vegetables would be produced in abundance, not only to supply the garrison; but would be procured at a rate sufficiently moderate to become an article of every ship's allowance while at this island.
+If fuch a humane scheme as this were adopted, St. Helena would be inferior to vegetables would be produced in abundance, not only to supply the garrison; but would be procured at a rate sufficiently moderate to become an article of every ship's allowance while at this island.